kpetteys/entra-docs/docs/identity-platform/howto-configure-publisher-domain.md

 # Configure an app's publisher domain

-An app’s publisher domain informs users where their information is being sent.
+## What is Publisher Domain
+The publisher domain appears during the  [application's consent prompt](application-consent-experience.md), helping users identify the organization behind the app and where their information is being sent—enhancing transparency and trust.
+This is particularly important for [multitenant app](https://github.com/microsoftdocs/architecture-center/blob/main/docs/guide/multitenant/overview.md), as it directly influences how identity and access requests are presented to users.
 The publisher domain also acts as an input or prerequisite for [publisher verification](publisher-verification-overview.md).
-Depending on when the app was registered and the status of the Publisher Verification, it would be displayed directly to the user on the [application's consent prompt](application-consent-experience.md).
-An application’s publisher domain is displayed to users (depending on the state of Publisher Verification) on the consent UX to let users know where their information is being sent for trustworthiness.

-In an app's consent prompt, either the publisher domain or the publisher verification status appears.
-Which information is shown depends on whether the app is a [multitenant app](/azure/architecture/guide/multitenant/overview), when the app was registered, and the app's publisher verification status.

-## Understand multitenant apps

-A *multitenant app* is an app that supports user accounts that are outside a single organizational directory.
-For example, a multitenant app might support all Microsoft Entra work or school accounts, or it might support both Microsoft Entra work or school accounts and personal Microsoft accounts.

 ## Understand default publisher domain values

 Several factors determine the default value that's set for an app's publisher domain: